By Rick Steves

-- Night trains within France (such as Paris to/from Nice, Hendaye, or Cerbère), four-passenger couchette compartments require a first-class ticket or rail pass, six-passenger couchettes accept second-class rail passes, and there are no private sleepers.
-On night trains to (or via) Germany, second-class rail passes give you access to more sleeper choices, including doubles.
+- Night trains within France are now rare.
+On those still running, four-passenger couchette compartments require a first-class ticket or rail pass, six-passenger couchettes accept second-class rail passes, and there are no private sleepers.

-Book your required-reservation train trips as soon as you can commit to a date and time; they're available starting 90 days in advance.
-With a rail pass you can't book TGV reservations at French stations within three days of departure, but you may be able to book them online after that (provided reservations are still available).
+Book your required-reservation train trips as soon as you can commit to a date and time; they're available starting 90 days in advance (sometimes even earlier).

 To check whether a given train requires reservations, check online train schedules.